-I am concerned about the following trends of safety and health in the workplace: even though preemptive measures such as risk assessment have been widely spread, dangers and hazards in the workplace have diversified as production processes have become more varied and complex, and as new machinery, equipment and chemical substances have been introduced.
-Furthermore, in some cases know-how in occupational safety, health has not been handed down well enough to younger workers, unskilled workers are not given adequate safety and health education, training, and other activities such as site patrols have not been conducted in the workplace, due to the retirement of the generation of workers that has sustained safety and health expertise or diversification of the employment types.
-Especially among the workplaces of small and medium-sized enterprises where the frequency of occupational accidents is higher than big enterprises, retail business and social welfare facilities of the tertiary industry with the increasing number of employees have more industrial accidents than ever.
+I am concerned about the following trends of safety and health in the workplace: even though preemptive measures such as risk assessment (RA) have been widely spread, dangers and hazards in the workplace have diversified as production processes have become more varied and complex, and as new machinery, equipment and chemical substances have been introduced.
+Furthermore, in some cases know-how in occupational safety and health has not been handed down well enough to younger workers, unskilled workers are not given adequate safety and health education / training, and other activities such as site patrols have not been conducted in the workplace, due to the retirement of the generation of workers that has sustained safety and health expertise or diversification of the employment types.
+Especially among the workplaces of small and medium-sized enterprises where the frequency of occupational accidents is higher than that of big enterprises, retail businesses and social welfare facilities of the tertiary industry with the increasing number of employees have more industrial accidents than ever.

-In terms of worker health, the proportion of workers with problems identified in health examinations and those who feel strong anxiety and stress about work and working life remains high, and health impairment from overwork has increased.
+In terms of occupational health, the proportion of workers with problems identified in health examinations and those who feel strong anxiety and stress about work and occupational life remain high, and health impairment from the number of overwork has increased.